reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 Works that have been published at archival venues, including NeurIPS 2025, will be removed from consideration.
 The submission deadline is <span style="color:red">Wednesday, September 3, 2025.</span>

 #### Topics and scope

-Topicsinclude, but are not limited to:
+Topics include, but are not limited to:

 1. **Models of Reasoning**
 <br>
-*Frameworks, theories, analysis of reasoning phenomena*
+  &nbsp;*Frameworks, theories, analysis of reasoning phenomena*
   - Novel paradigms for generalization (ex: compositional, length, diversity, multi-task)
   - Behaviors such as backtracking, "aha moments," increasing length of reasoning trace
   - Abstractions of reasoning problems, e.g., formal theorem proving as graph problems